Guide to Health Insurance in Singapore: MediShield and more

 MediShield Life is the basic universal health insurance plan that covers all Singapore Citizens and Permanent Residents for life.
 MediShield Life premiums can be paid fully with MediSave.

-MediShield Life benefits: It fully covers subsidised treatment in B2 or C wards in public hospitals, and selected outpatient treatments like kidney dialysis and chemotherapy.
+MediShield Life benefits: It is targeted at subsidised treatments in B2 and C wards in public hospitals, and selected outpatient treatments like kidney dialysis and chemotherapy.
 Medical expenses incurred in A, B1 and B2 wards in private and public hospitals can be partially claimed from MediShield Life, subject to claim limits and other limitations.

-Since 1 September 2022, MediShield Life covers a list of clinically proven and cost-effective cancer drug treatments on a Cancer Drug List, with more granular claim limits ranging from $200 to $9,600 per month to be better aligned to the different costs of cancer drug treatments.
-In addition, it covers $1,200 per year for outpatient cancer drug services.
+Since 1 September 2022, MediShield Life covers a list of clinically proven and cost-effective cancer drug treatments on a Cancer Drug List, with more granular claim limits ranging from S$200 to S$9,600 per month to be better aligned to the different costs of cancer drug treatments.
+In addition, it covers S$1,200 per year for outpatient cancer drug services.

 4. Hospital cash insurance

-As its name suggests, hospital cash insurance provides you with a fixed amount of money for each day that you are hospitalised.
-The payout benefit can continue for multiple hospitalisations until the maximum number of days each year as stipulated in the policy is reached, or until the lifetime limit of the policy is reached and the policy ends.
+Hospital cash insurance provides you with a fixed amount of money for each day that you are hospitalised.
+The payouts can continue for multiple hospitalisations until the maximum number of days each year as stipulated in the policy is reached, or until the lifetime limit of the policy is reached.

-Such insurance policies are provided by private insurers and premiums must be paid in cash.
+Such insurance policies are distributed by private insurers and premiums must be paid in cash.

 If you are a freelancer, part timer, self-employed person, or if you do not have any paid sick leave or hospitalisation leave as part of your employment contract, you can consider getting a suitable insurance policy that includes hospital cash benefits.
 That will help to provide you and your family with some income while you are hospitalised and unable to work.